José Alonso (trade unionist): Operativo Retorno and the break with Vandor

-In December 1964, Alonso participated in the organization of Operativo Retorno (Operation Return), aimed at bringing back Perón from exile.
-The Operation was defeated however by the incumbent government.
+In December 1964, Alonso participated in the organization of Operativo Retorno ("Operation Return"), aimed at bringing back Perón from exile.
+The Operation was defeated by the incumbent government.

-In 1965, he was reelected as a representative of the CGT, and began to break with the steelworker leader, Augusto Vandor, who headed the 62 Organizations and wanted more independence from Perón's directives, launching the famous the mot d'ordre "A Peronism without Perón".
-Along with Lorenzo Pepe, Andrés Framini and Amado Olmos, he established the anti-Vandor "62 Organizations Standing with Perón".
+In 1965, he was reelected as a representative of the CGT, and began to break with the steelworker leader, Augusto Vandor, who headed the 62 Organizations and wanted a more independent stance from Perón's directives, launching the famous the mot d'ordre "A Peronism without Perón".
+Along with Lorenzo Pepe, Andrés Framini and Amado Olmos, Alonso established the anti-Vandor "62 Organizations Standing with Perón".

 When Isabel Perón, Juan Perón's third wife, traveled to Argentina to head the opposition to Vandor, Alonso became her main counselor.
 Meanwhile, the government and the military supported internal struggles among the CGT, particularly following Labor Minister Rubens San Sebastián's implementation of a "divide and conquer" policy, around 1966.

 Despite open support from Perón and his wife, José Alonso lost his functions at the CGT on 2 February 1966, under pressure from the Vandoristas, and was replaced by Fernando Donaires.

-The CGT General Congress then named as general secretary, Francisco Prado, a man from the Light and Power Workers' (Luz y Fuerza) trade-union - allies of Vandor.
+The CGT General Congress then named Francisco Prado as secretary general, a man from the trade union Light and Power (Luz y Fuerza), who were allies of Vandor.

 Alonso then chose a new turn.
 Using his effective diplomatic relationship with the Roman Catholic Church in Argentina and the Armed Forces, he supported a coup d'État against Arturo Illia's elected government, and managed to reach an agreement with Vandor, both unified in common criticisms of liberal democracy.